How Often Should You Water a Cactus (A Complete Guide)

 On the other hand, if you allow too much time between watering in winter when they’re slower growing and not requiring as much water, their chances of being killed by the cold increase.

-Watering Requirements for Cacti That Are Not Dormant
+Watering Cacti That Are Not Dormant

-If you live in an area where the winter is mild and temperatures don’t drop below freezing, then you may wish to water your cactus more frequently if they’re not dormant.
+If you live in an area where the winter is mild and temperatures don’t drop below freezing, you may wish to water your cactus more frequently if they’re not dormant.

 Some cactus species do not need a dormancy period during the winter months.
 These cacti require more frequent watering than the average cactus.